“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 He chuckled and pulled open the gate.
 I dusted my hands on my new jeans.

 The night was getting warmer, as it usually does when people turn their furnaces on.
 Nuclear thermostats.
 Instant, consistent heating.
 Another remarkable invention that came about right around when they figured out fusion.
 I’m told that was in the year 2025.
-There's been plenty of time for the atmosphere to heat up.
+With that, there's been plenty of time for the atmosphere to heat up.

-The steps leading down wherever they were taking us were tall and jagged, leaving very little foot room to traverse.
-At the foot of the stairwell was a set of metallic double doors to the cellar.
+The steps leading down to the cellar were tall and jagged, leaving very little foot room to traverse.
+At the foot of the stairwell was a set of metallic double doors.
 The first thing I noticed was that there were no handles on the doors.
 The second thing I noticed was Jerry wasn’t giving them a knock.

 The two of us were waiting for something to happen but it seemed Jerry knew exactly what the procedure was.
 The uncanny silence carried onward.
-I played the waiting game with him, and finally long there was a muffled release of air and the double doors split apart in a dull, mechanical motion.
+I played the waiting game with him.
+Eventually, there was a muffled release of air and the double doors split apart in a dull, mechanical motion.

 The cellar appeared to lead to a vacant nothingness.
-I’m suddenly startled as I feel great pain.
-The back of my head is throbbing for some unknown reason.
+I was suddenly startled as I felt great pain.
+The back of my head was throbbing for some unknown reason.

 “Oh shoot!
 Pedro, I forgot to ask you, did you shut off your implant?
-There is a super, big ‘no-tech’ policy inside.
+There is a super, important ‘no-tech’ policy inside.
 I think you've crossed the barrier just now.”
 Jerry said.

 It was like an open wire was being exposed to my brain.
-The pain was immense and I struggled to speak so I just looked at him with a struggled expression.
+The pain was immense and I struggled to speak so I just looked at him with a strained expression.

-Without hesitating Jerry gave me a good thwack over the head.
+Without hesitating Jerry gave me a good thwack over my head.

 I felt zigged.
 It was up to me to pocket the thought for now.